-COVID-related scams have been running rampant since the start of the pandemic.
+COVID-related scams have run rampant since the start of the pandemic.
 And the Better Business Bureau is warning of yet another scam that’s gone viral.
 This one involves the vaccine.
 Here’s what you can do to protect yourself against scammers using the COVID vaccine as a way to target victims.

 Here’s the backstory